prataprc/prataprc.github.io.v1/_contents/javascript.rst

 all keywords that add looping structure are to be treated as statements.

-Now let us move on to operator.
-While `literals` are means to express data values directly baked into the language for the sake of efficiency, `operators` are functions on data values that are baked into the language.
+Now let us move on to operators.
+While `literals` bake data values directly into the language, for the sake of efficiency, `operators` are functions on data values that are baked into the language.

 arithmetic-operators
 --------------------